metal1kmonk3y/clusterWebsite/README.md

 Fill out the *title* as well as the *description* in **json/account_info.json**.
 There are two sub-sections under *sections*.

 #### Account request information
-This sub-section has a *subtitle* in addition to a *description*.
-Then there is *request_info_list_type* which takes in one of {“1”, “i”, “I”, “a”, “A”}.
+This sub-section has a *subtitle*, a *description*, and *request_info_list_type* which takes in one of {“1”, “i”, “I”, “a”, “A”}.
 This determines the type of list *request_info* array will be rendered as.
 This array may contain as many objects as needed.

 #### Logging in
-This sub-section also has a *subtitle* in addition to a *description*.
-The *display_file* array takes two strings, first one is the name of the file and the second is the path.
+This sub-section has a *subtitle*, a *description*, and a *display_file*.  *display_file* is an array which takes two strings: the name of the file, and the path, respectively.

 ![Demo 2](img/demoAn2.png)